-(This posting includes a handout which you are welcome to use with your students.)*
+(This posting includes a POWERPOINT presentation and HANDOUTS which you are welcome to use with your students.)*

 “I wish I had more chances to practice my English outside of class.”

 “I went to a party last weekend.
 There were about 20 people there, but nobody seemed to want to talk to me.
 I just kind of stood in the corner looking at my cell phone.
 Why didn’t anyone talk to me?”

 “I sat next to someone, and I wanted to talk to him, but I was afraid that I would be bothering him, or he wouldn’t say anything.
 What do you think?”

 I’ve been asked these types of questions frequently by my students.
 Naturally, some of them were low-level students with little confidence in their skills, but surprisingly, often more fluent ones also asked me for advice.

 For students from some cultures, starting a conversation with someone they don’t know might be a new concept to them.
 (See Best Subject for an ESL Integrated-Skills Class (Part 2 of 4: Reading aspect) )